-Even though walking in this market somehow seems to be quite complicated, it is arranged into relatively 27 coherent sections and maps are available.
+Even though walking in this market somehow seems to be quite complicated, it is arranged into relatively 27 coherent sections and a map is available.
 You can also use the clock tower as a handy landmark as it’s in the middle of the market.

-The most popular and the biggest part of the market located in sections 2-6 and 10-26.
-There are more than a hundred shops selling various interesting clothing that can dress you from head to toe.
+The most popular and the biggest part of the market is located in sections 2-6 and 10-26.
+More than a hundred shops are selling various interesting clothing that can dress you from head to toe.
 Moreover, if you are a vintage clothes and accessories seeker or lover, you will never be disappointed here.
 Lots of chic secondhand items are gathered in sections 5 and 6.
 This is truly a shopper’s paradise.

 Sections 1, 3, 4, 7, 8, 17, and 19 are areas that have anything you need for your house, ranging from soaps to furniture, home decorations, and ceramic works.

-Though you are a foreign tourist who unlikely to buy pets, you can spend some time seeing lovely pets such as puppies, kittens, rabbits, fish, and much more.
+Though you are a foreign tourist who unlikely to buy pets, you can spend some time seeing lovely pets such as puppies, kittens, rabbits, fish, reptiles, and much more.
 Also, great pet accessories are available.
 The easiest way to get to the pet zone is to start from Mixt Chatuchak.
 Can walk through the mall to exit 5.
 The pet and pet supplies section is in front of the exit.

 This area is only 20 meters close to Kamphang Phet MRT underground station, exit 2.
 There are all kinds of books in sections 1 and 27.
 The price is also very cheap.
 Who knows, you might find some very rare books that you have been searching for ages here.

-You can go to Chatuchak Market by taxi or using a BTS Skytrain to Mo Chit station, exit 1 or MRT Underground train to Chatuchak station, exit 1 and Kamphaeng Phet, exit 2.
-The best is to use BTS Skytrain and MRT Underground train as they are convenient and free from traffic jams.
+Take a taxi or use a BTS Skytrain to Mo Chit station, exit 1 or MRT metro to Chatuchak station, exit 1 and Kamphaeng Phet, exit 2.
+Best to use BTS and MRT as convenient and can avoid traffic.

-To avoid the crowds and the heat, it is recommended to go in the morning around 10 am.
+To avoid crowds and heat, it is recommended to go in the morning around 10 am.
 It will get very hot and busy in the mid-afternoon.

 Bartering is common in Thailand especially at markets since many shops might sell duplicate stuff or some shops even sell the same thing.
 So, it is fine to find the best possible price.
 Saying “lod noi dai mai krup/ka” (males/females) – could you give me a discount? with a big smile is the best way to get a good deal.

-Chatuchack market is the place that has everything for everyone.
-If you are looking for some markets to explore when visiting Thailand, this is a must!
+Chatuchak area is the place that has everything for everyone.
+If you are looking for some awesome area to explore when visiting Bangkok, this is a must!